EdDataScienceEES/tutorial-orla03/index.md

 In this section, we will challenge ourselves to plot both 99% confidence and 95% confidence intervals for the `dragons` data.
 This gives us an opportunity to analyse how the change in size of interval effects the results.

-We want to estimate the difference in test scores between the mountain ranges, have a read through the data before you begin and build a linear model (*hint: use a simple linear model!).
+We want to estimate the difference in test scores between the mountain ranges, have a read through the data before you begin and build a linear model (**hint:** use a simple linear model!).
 Once you have constructed a model, build the different confidence intervals and visualise the data to answer the question.
-This data is included within the data folder <a href="https://github.com/EdDataScienceEES/tutorial-orla03/tree/master/data" target="_blank">here</a>
+This data is included within the data folder <a href="https://github.com/EdDataScienceEES/tutorial-orla03/tree/master/data" target="_blank">here.</a>
+An example workflow:
-- download and load the data before you begin.
+- Load and read the data
+- Build a simple linear model which helps estimate the difference in test scores.
+- Check the 3 assumptions are not violated.
+- Create dataframes of each confidence interval.
+- Use visualisation techniques to answer the question.

 #### Questions to think about before we begin!!

-**What do we expect when we move to a 99% from a 95% confidence interval?**
+1. What do we expect when we move to a 99% from a 95% confidence interval?

-**What does a larger confidence interval imply?**
+2. What does a larger confidence interval imply?

 {% capture reveal %}